tyc/successfulunittest/manuscript/lowlevelcode.md

 ### Accessing external memory

+External memory are memory devices that are outside of the microcontroller.
+They can either be used for storing of code or data, and are connected via a number of ways.
+Traditionally, they are memory mapped and access the content is just de-referencing a pointer to it, or maybe just let the linker handler the memory allocation.

+If the memory devices are not accessed via a memory mapped bus and access to its content need software intervention, then the memory devices needs to be mocked.
+Some examples of access is via a SPI bus for relatively fast memory access, or via I2C for slower memory access.

+One of the common memory functions in an embedded is the non volatile memory manager.
+This software manager deals the accessing of data on an external memory.
+Think of it as saving data onto the harddisk on your PC.
+There are many algorithms to managing the memory, and it is beyond the scope of this book to go into its detail.

+For the unit test of the non volatile memory manager, a mocked memory device is needed to simulate the behaviour of the external memory device.
+The actual manager code will be sitting on top of the device driver of the bus connecting to the external memory device.
+The mocking of the external memory device is only needed to test the device driver.

+To easiest way is to mock the external memory access is to abstract the access to a set of macros.
+Even though accessing the external memory will be just like accessing a set of memory addresses, you should bear in mind that the content of the external memory also needs to be mocked.
+So if the device writes a value of 0x5A to address 0x10FA in the external memory device, that data in the device needs to be persistent.
+This is particular important if you want to test your non volatile memory manager for unwanted access and causing corruption.

 ### Dealing with watchdog reset

+A watchdog device is used to reset the microcontroller if you software is not behaving correctly.
+This misbehaviour would include a stack overflow and causing your software returning to an unintended address after exiting a function.
+The watchdog would detect this misbehaviour and reset microcontroller.

+The detection comes in a form an exhausted timeout period in an external device.
+The timeout period is reset to the zero by the software, usually by driving a logic high to the external device.

+Because the true testing of the watchdog is dynamic in nature, it is only possible to test the logic of the watchdog manager.

 ### How to do unit test functions that has assembly code